How to Increase the Alkalinity of Your Water

 by E.C.
 LaMeaux

 Water, in general, has a neutral pH of about 7.0, which means it's neither alkaline nor acidic.
 Anything above 7.0 is considered alkaline.
 The alkalinity of water is a measure of its ability to neutralize acids.
 Although the scientific evidence is sparse, some people believe that water alkalinity, or lack thereof, can have a profound effect on your health.
 Regardless of pH, the Mayo Clinic staff recommends that any water you drink first be as free from toxins as possible.
+You work hard every day to restore and refresh your body, and drinking toxin free water is another way to keep your body healthy.

 Step 1: Purify your water